Factbox: Countries evacuating nationals from China virus areas

-Wuhan, a city of 11 million in the province of Hubei, is the epicenter of the outbreak.
-Wuhan is in virtual lockdown and much of Hubei, home to nearly 60 million people, is under some kind of travel curb.
+Wuhan, a city of 11 million in the province of Hubei and the epicenter of the outbreak, is in virtual lockdown and much of Hubei, home to nearly 60 million people, is under some kind of travel curb.

 Following are some countries’ evacuation plans, and how they are planning to manage the health risk from those who are returning.